lkirk/vec-cpp/spec.md

 Basic overview

-no commas
+no commas for func args?
+Still need them for indexing things

-space for func application
+parens for func application -- have to be parens if no commas

 // for comments

-## Typedefs (hm not really typedefs)
+## Forward declarations of static matricies
-int a: (2, 2)  // a 2x2 int matrix
+int   a@2,2 // a 2x2 int matrix
-float b: (,10)  // a 1d columnar vector with 10 elements
+float b@,10 // a 1d columnar vector with 10 elements
-float c: (10)  // a 1d vector with 10 elements
+float c@10  // a 1d vector with 10 elements
-str d: (10) // 1d vector with 10 string elements
+str   d@10  // 1d vector with 10 string elements
+// TODO: work out typedefs

 ## String types
 vectorized string ops